xSardine/AMQ-Stuff/Top5000Stats/README.md

 **or** :
 - Only do the third point and send it to me via DM if you don't want to download python and the code, and/or you don't trust my sketchy files.
 I'll run it for you.

-~~The more people do the first version the less work I have to do and the more flexible they will be able in checking their stats with different settings~~
+~~The more people do the first version the less work I have to do and the more flexible it is for them to check their stats with different settings~~

 ## **How to use it**